kali/extropy/README.md

 Both changes (authorId on post1 and author full name for liz) have been entirely propagated.

-## Current status, roadmap
+## Using it

 extropy is neither feature complete nor production ready.
 It's a proof-of-concept.

 While I've done my best to get a good unit and integration test converage, and not code too stupid things, expect:
-- gaping holes in the feature set (see below)
+- gaping holes in the feature set (see the roadmap below)
 - zero performance profiling or optimisation
 - no existing test coverage for adverse conditions.

+If you want to try anyway, proceed with caution: if you make a mistake in the expression of one rule or another, you might very well overwrite data that was not meant to be overwritten.

+Also of significant importance, replica-set setups need some work on the proxy side to work.
+In the meantime, standalone and sharded setup (with proxies between your app and the mongoS) will work.

+## Roadmap

 Here is a non-exhaustive list of well-defined (at least in my mind) features in the todo list:
 * rules